 On the Tray Settings ribbon, in the Build Process group, click Estimate.
 While the estimate is being calculated, a progress bar is displayed-on the right side of the status bar (at the bottom of the screen).

-Figure 5-51 Estimate progress bar
+Figure 5-68 Estimate progress bar

-When Objet Studio finishes calculating the production resources, the results are displayed in the Estimated Consumptions group on the Tray Settings ribbon.
+When Objet Studio finishes calculating the production resources, the results are displayed in a dialog box.

-Figure 5-52 Production resource calculation
+Figure 5-69 Production resource calculations for different printing modes